 One of the following options is possible to include in a weeklong Golden Triangle trip to India.

 Delhi – Agra – Ranthambore – Jaipur – Delhi

 If you love the forests you can include a stop at Ranthambore National Park.
 Using a detour it can be placed between Jaipur and Agra.
 Ideally spend two nights here, go for the morning and evening Tiger Safaris and relax at your hotel/resort during the time in between.
-Another offbeat destination (specially for bird enthusiasts) could be the bharatpur bird sanctuary
+Another offbeat destination (especially for bird enthusiasts) could be the Bharatpur bird sanctuary.

 Recommended mode of travel: Private car with driver.
 It can also be done using a combination of train rides and a car.